 Today’s episode is on self-compassion, which is what you give to yourself when you stop being overly giving.

-The raises the question: Can you be too much of a giver?
+This raises the question: Can you be too much of a giver?

 Also in this episode, I talk about a listener email I received from someone who asked if it’s possible to fear happiness.
 He seems to have the “perfect life”, but still fears being as happy as he can be.
-These two subjects go hand in hand, and really come down to a way of honoring yourself like you’ve never done before.
+These two subjects go hand in hand, and really come down to a way of honoring yourself as you’ve never done before.

-Today’s quote is by Tara Brach and it’s this:
+Today’s quote is by Tara Brach, and it’s this:

 “Feeling compassion for ourselves in no way releases us from responsibility for our actions.
 Rather, it releases us from the self-hatred that prevents us from responding to our life with clarity and balance.”

-One of the most important steps in your personal growth, healing and evolution in this life is the practice of self-compassion.
+One of the most important steps in your personal growth, healing, and evolution in this life is the practice of self-compassion.
 I like to think of it as treating yourself as if you were helpless, where you step back out of your body and assess “you”, in front of you, as a different person – then be compassionate towards that person.

 If you really imagine this scenario, you’ll treat yourself a lot differently.

 We only know our perspective from our perspective!
 So we take that viewpoint everywhere we go in life, and it becomes so well known that we don’t think about it.
-We don’t think about giving ourselves compassion because we are “us”, if that makes sense.
+We don’t think about giving ourselves compassion because we are “us,” if that makes sense.